KJmistry/RTSP-Client/README.md

 - Some RTSP streams may require additional FFmpeg options for compatibility.
 - Network latency may impact real-time performance.
 - The current implementation does not support **audio decoding**.
+- Gets permanently stuck or hangs when handling higher bitrate streams.

 ## Future Improvements